morlandi/django-encrypted-json-fields/README.md

 As a side effect, now you can always and safely call the `generate_encryption_key` management command (see below)

+## Overridding the Crypter

+All functions responsible for encryption/decryption now accept an optional `crypter` parameter which, when supplied, is used instead of `FIELD_ENCRYPTION_KEY`:

+    - def encrypt_str(s, crypter=None)
+    - def decrypt_str(t, crypter=None)
+    - def encrypt_values(data, crypter=None, skip_keys=None)
+    - def decrypt_values(data, crypter=None)

+The use case I had in mind for this was the need to keep the data in clear on the server, and export encrypted data for a remote client, sharing a common key.

+## App settings

+FIELD_ENCRYPTION_KEY

+    either a key, a list of keys, or a callable returning the list of keys to be used for encryption

+FIELD_SKIP_ENCRYPTION

+    skip encryption when saving the model (save data unencrypted)

+## Utilities

+Some management commands are supplied; run with `--help` for detailed informations:

+- generate_encryption_key
+- encrypt_str
+- decrypt_str
+- encrypt_all_fields
+- decrypt_all_fields

 ## Generating an Encryption Key

 There is a Django management command `generate_encryption_key` provided